radius-project/radius/docs/content/contributing/contributing-components.md

 ### Adding a new Component schema

 1. Under the directory `radrp/schemav3/components`, add a JSON Schema file for your Component.
 See existing Components for example, and also take a look at [JSON Schema Draft 4](https://json-schema.org/specification-links.html#draft-4) for more information.
+1. In your JSON schema, make sure that the new Component inherits from TrackedResource, look at existing components JSON schema to see how it is done.
 1. Register your schema in the manifest file at `pkg/radrp/schemav3/resource-types.json`.
 1. Add some tests to confirm your JSON schema in the `pkg/radrp/schemav3/testdata/{componentName}` directory.
 Any JSON file with `*-valid.json` suffix should be accepted by your new schema.
 Any JSON file with `*-invalid.json` suffix should be rejected by your new schema, with errors matching the content of `*-invalid.txt` file in the same directory.